 This SRL manual is part of a library that serves as a reference source for systems analysts, programmers and operators of IBM systems.
-Your answers to the questions on the back of this form, together with your comments, will help us produce better publications for your use.
+Your comments will help us produce better publications for your use.
 Each reply will be carefully reviewed by the persons responsible for writing and publishing this material.
 All comments and suggestions become the property of IBM.

-Please note: Requests for copies of publications and for assistance in utilizing your IBM system should be directed to your IBM representative of to the IBM sales office serving your locality.
+Note: Please direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.